grappafinance/core-cash/docs/architecture.md

   - Upgradable and maintained by HashNote team
   - Can use single account to collateralize arbitrary amount of short positions, and offset requirements with long positions.
   - Currently fully collateralize all positions.
 Can be expanded to partial collateral in the future
-  - Cannot natively create spread token
+  - Does not support spread token

 - `AdvancedMargin`: mint partially collateralized options which is 3x - 20x more capital efficient compared to fully collateralized options.
 Requires dependencies on vol oracle to estimate the value of option.
 Each subAccounts can process:
   - single collateral type